-Interns must attend the two mandatory meetings over the course of the semester.
+Interns must attend the three mandatory meetings over the course of the semester.
 These meetings are 2-3 hours each, usually take place on a weekend afternoon, and are usually potluck style.
 We’re not a big fan of meetings for the sake of meeting, but these casual get-togethers allow interns to keep in touch and share the challenges of successes of their internships.

 - End of the Semester Presentation